tychay/one-click-child-theme/readme.txt

 * Repair a child theme created in the old style.
 * Copy templates over from your parent theme into your child theme.
+* Replace the child theme screenshot with one of your site

+When you have an active child theme, click on `Appearance > Child Theme` to get to these functions.

 = What does the "Repair Child Theme" button do? =

 WordPress changed the [recommended way of handling parent references in child themes][http://codex.wordpress.org/Child_Themes#How_to_Create_a_Child_Theme].
-Ie this plugin detects your child theme was done in the old style, it shows this button.
+If this plugin detects your child theme was done in the old style, it shows this button.
 Clicking on it will make the plugin attempt a repair into the new style.

+= How come the screenshot service just shows a big 404 =

+The most likely scenario is your WordPress `site_url` isn't publicly accessible from the web.

 = What's with the debugging/error code on child theme creation? =